giacomo-gcad/carbon/ReadMe.md

 Once each carbon pool has been processed, the five carbon pools are summed upto get the Total Carbon dataset.
 For each layer (Except GSOC):
 - the biomass density (Mg/ha) is converted to biomass amount, multiplying each pixel value for the area of that pixel: output units are Mg.
+- Biomass is converted to carbon by dividig by 2.
 - the layer is downscaled to the same resolution of GSOC (approximately 1 km at the equator).
-When resampling, pixlììel values are summed up.
-The output represents the amount of biomass (in Mg) in each 1 km2 pixel.
+When resampling, pixel values are summed up.
+The output represents the amount of biomass (in Mg) in each 30 arc-seconds pixel.
-- Biomass is converted to carbon by dividig by 2.

 For GSOC, only the conversion from carbon density to carbon amount is done.

-The script [compute_total_carbon.sh](./compute_total_carbon.sh) (TO BE PREPARED) executes all the operations described above.
+The script [compute_total_carbon.sh](./compute_total_carbon.sh) executes all the operations described above.

-[...]

 ## Analysis of Carbon pools in Protected Areas